chainguard-dev/edu/content/chainguard/chainguard-images/videos/kubectl_cdebug.md

 title: "Debugging Distroless Images with Kubectl Debug and CDebug"
 linktitle: "Debugging with Kubectl and CDebug"
 lead: ""
-description: "This video explains how to use the Kubectl and CDebug tools to investigate failing containers.
+description: "This video explains how to use the Kubectl and cdebug tools to investigate failing containers.
 It focuses on how to debug distroless images with no shell where traditional 'exec' commands don't work."
 type: "article"
 date: 2024-05-21T15:21:01+00:00
-lastmod: 2024-05-21T15:21:01+00:00
+lastmod: 2024-05-22T15:21:01+00:00
 draft: false
 images: []
 menu: